JaySeanlu/mtaNextTrain-REST-API/README.md

 `https://mtanexttrain.herokuapp.com/arrivals/{REDACTED_API_KEY}/feed/ACE`

 Returns all trip updates on train arrivals across all primary stations throughout a specified feed.
-Individual station trip update responses are organized by `primaryStationId` as keys (see `/stations` to see the relationship between stationId and primaryStationId).
+Individual station trip update responses are organized by `primaryStationId` as keys (see `/stations` to see the relationship between stationId and primaryStationId)

 The MTA organizes its realtime updates in `Feeds` which group multiple route lines.
-For all available feed groupings, see [here](https://api.mta.info/#/subwayRealTimeFeeds) (MTA Developer Login required).
+For all available feed groupings, see [here](https://api.mta.info/#/subwayRealTimeFeeds) (MTA Developer Login required)

-Please order the `{feedId}` string in the order displayed in the above link's mappings
+Please order the `{feedId}` string in the order as displayed in the MTA Developer Portal's interface.

 ##### Sample Response